 Investments in capital assets are essential to the Authority's infrastructure and the ability to provide quality services to its customers.
-Net investment in capital assets consists of property, plant, and equipment, construction in progress and advance capacity payments, and is net of any related long-term debt outstanding.
+Net investment in capital assets consists of property, plant, and equipment, construction in progress and advance capacity payments, and is after the deduction of any related long-term debt outstanding.